Western Animation: South Park: Bigger, Longer & Uncut

 - Armor-Piercing Question: "What about Ike, mom?
 Don't you know your own adopted son is Canadian!?"

 - Arson, Murder, and Jaywalking: Cartman's cluster swear line at the end: "Fuck, shit, cock, ass, titties, boner, bitch, muff, pussy, cunt, God's butthole, Barbra Streisand!!"

-- South Park's creators considered this justified as they have gone on record as outright saying they hate Streisand.
+- South Park's creators considered this justified, as they have outright said that they hate Streisand.

 - Artistic License – Law:

 - Sheila says that Terrence and Phillip are under citizens' arrest and produces a court order allowing it.
 However, court orders give government approval for such a thing, technically not making it a citizens' arrest.